Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/lamps.rst

 Area Lamp
 ---------

-Area lamps emit light from a rectangular or eliptic area.
+Area lamps emit light from a rectangular or elliptic area.

 Shape
    Shape of the area lamp.